 This is why a thing called Buyer Agency has come into being.
 It’s a simple contract that binds me to you and makes my primary and fiduciary duties to you and no one else in a deal.
 It’s really not all that scary.
 If it doesn’t work out and you find yourself not happy with me, ask me to cancel the agreement.
 It’s as simple as that.
 During the period that we’re working together though, it’s in your best interests to have an agreement in place.

 It’s really quite simple.
 Many agents are scared to ask a client to sign one, though because they don’t understand what it is or how to explain it to their clients.
 There’s also this misconception that signing an agreement somehow restricts what you as a buyer can do.
 The only thing it restricts is the number of agents you work with in a given area: only one at a time.
 Let’s put it this way, if you feel the need to switch agents often enough that you don’t want to be contracted to one, then you haven’t found a good agent.
 Also, more agents looking does not mean you find a house sooner: we’re all looking at the same information so chances are it will just be a waste of time getting the same listings many times over.

-In order for me to help you, I’ll need to know what you want.
+In order for us to help you, we’ll need to know what you want.
 You should write down all the things that you want and need in a home.
 This is a wish list so put down everything.

-I’ll set you up in the computer system so that you receive automatic listings that match your criteria as you laid out in your wish list.
+We’ll set you up in the computer system so that you receive automatic listings that match your criteria as you laid out in your wish list.
 This can also change over time.
 Once you start looking you might realize that you really want a detached home and you just won’t settle for a semi-detached.
 Or you might realize that you like one area better than another.
-You can always call or email (or just plain tell) me and I’ll make changes to your search criteria right away.
+You can always call or email (or just plain tell) us and we’ll make changes to your search criteria right away.